Operation Konrad III: Aftermath

-Not involving the 2nd Panzer Army to the south in the initial offensive was a serious mistake on the part of the Army Group South commander Otto Wöhler.
+Not involving the 2nd Panzer Army to the south in the initial offensive was a mistake on the part of the Army Group South commander Otto Wöhler.
 A simultaneous offensive by 2nd Panzer Army and Army Group F might have severed all of 3rd Ukrainian Front's supply lines.
 Adolf Hitler refused to authorize the operation, codenamed Icebreaker, as he was concerned with a potential Soviet offensive from the south-east that might quickly capture the Nagykanizsa oilfields.
 The Soviets to the south in fact had no independent offensive designs as they were concerned about the potential for a German attack in this sector.

 On 21 January, Stavka ordered two pontoon bridges across the Danube (Dunapentele and Dunaföldvár) to be blown up and authorized a full withdrawal behind the Danube if necessary.
 Semyon Timoshenko was entrusted with coordinating the operations of the 3rd and 2nd Ukrainian Fronts.
 Parts of the 5th Air Army were transferred from 2nd Ukrainian Front to help out the 3rd, the 18th Tank Corps was re-equipped after losing most of its tanks in the initial battles, and elements of the 27th Army were transferred south-west of Budapest.
 Fyodor Tolbukhin, 3rd Ukrainian Front commander, received the 30th Rifle Corps, 54th Rifle Corps and 23rd Tank Corps as reinforcements.

 On 27 January, Tolbukhin commenced his counteroffensive with the objective of using three mechanized corps and one rifle corps to encircle and destroy the advanced groups of the IV SS Panzer Corps.
 A second force would retake Székesfehérvár to cut off the German supply lines and a coordinated attack would be launched from southern Transdanubia to encircle the entire IV SS Panzer Corps.